 A survey party set out for the West of Ireland and following a satisfactory report, the Government approved the choice of Rineanna in Co.
 Clare and directed that work should begin immediately.

 1935-36 – construction continued

-1939 - The first aircraft landed at Rineanna, and was the Irish Air Corps Aero Anson A43.
+1939 - The first aircraft landed at Rineanna, and was the Irish Air Corps Avro Anson A43.
 Two months later the first passenger aircraft landed at Rineanna and this was a Belgian airliner (a tri-motor Savoia Marchetti S-73 of Sabena).

 1945 - The first scheduled flight from the United States landed in Shannon Airport and was the “Flagship London” an American Overseas Airlines (AOA) DC4.
 Shannon also began receiving scheduled aircraft from Trans World Airways (TWA) and Pan American Airways (Pan AM).

 1947 - Shannon Airport became the first Customs Free Airport in the World and established Shannon as an International Industrial and Distribution Centre and stimulated further traffic growth.
 And the world’s first duty-free shop opened at Shannon Airport, and began as a simple kiosk measuring just a few square metres, selling souvenirs and gifts.
 The Duty Free shop became an immediate success and has been copied worldwide.

 1951 - The first Airport Duty Free Liquor Shop was opened.

 1961 - A new runway was commissioned which would have a length of 10,000 feet.